ai/jquery-cdn/README.md

 ### Sinatra and plain Ruby support

-You can use jQuery CDN with Ruby on Rails, Sinatra or any other Ruby environment with Sprockets.
+You can use jQuery-CDN with Ruby on Rails, Sinatra or any other Ruby environment with Sprockets.

 ## How To